Aggregator

 Having a good understanding of what trusted healthcare evidence is enables us to make more informed healthcare decisions.
 These four brief videos tailored for patients, caregivers, students, and healthcare professionals, provide a deeper understanding of systematic reviews.

 Four brief animations have been co-produced by the Cochrane Crowd team, Evidence Synthesis Ireland, and the public.
 They are designed for patients, the public, healthcare professionals, students and more, who want to learn about systematic reviews and the main steps involved in producing a review.
+They are free to use for teaching public and patient involvement - just give credit and let us know you are using them.

 "At Cochrane patient and carer engagement and involvement plays a vital role," says Anna Noel-Storr, Cochrane’s Evidence Pipeline Lead.
 “We’ve created four 2-minute animations covering the key steps involved in producing a systematic review.
 Systematic reviews are such an important part of what we do.
 They help us to assess the effectiveness of treatments.These animations are designed to give a glimpse into what’s involved in producing a systematic review.
 We hope you’ll enjoy them!"